 This course is designed to provide the same benefits to secondary school students as are provided by an introductory college course in art history and the understanding and enjoyment of architecture, sculpture, painting, and other art forms with an historical and cultural context.
 The students will examine major forms of artistic expression and learn to look at works of art critically, with intelligence and sensitivity, and to articulate what they see or experience.
 Students are expected to make application to the College Board and take the AP exam for possible college credit.
 This course cannot be entered at mid-term.
 Students are expected to take the AP exam.

 Prerequisites: Teacher approval recommended

-Theatre Arts I (TH1) Course #: 02231 Credits: 1 PEIMS #: 03250100 Grades: 9-12 This is the first course in theatre, introducing theatre as an art, and beginning the study of the cultural contributions of the theatre, its plays and its performance, its production styles and techniques.
-The course introduces basic acting, the role of the actor in interpreting dramatic literature, and d the historical actor in interpreting dramatic literature, and the historical evolution of performance styles.
+Theatre Arts I (TH1)

+This is the first course in theatre, introducing theatre as an art, and beginning the study of the cultural contributions of the theatre, its plays and its performance, its production styles and techniques.
+The course introduces basic acting, the role of the actor in interpreting dramatic literature, and the historical evolution of performance styles.
 This course cannot be entered at mid-term.

 Theatre Arts II (TH2)

 Course #: 02331 Credits: 1

 PEIMS #: 03250200 Grades: 10-12

 Theatre Arts III (TH3)

 Course #: 02431 Credits: 1

 PEIMS #: 03250300 Grades: 11-12

 Theatre Arts IV (TH4)

 Course #: 02433 Credits: 1

 PEIMS #: 03250400 Grade: 12

+These courses build on the backgroun continuing the study of the cultural co ontributions of the theatre,

 These courses build on the background established in Theatre I, continuing the study of the cultural contributions of the theatre, its plays, and its performance and production styles and techniques.
 Basic principles of production are studied and applied through performances in various theatrical modes.
 Each level of theatre will require a greater degree of understanding and competency in technique and performance.
 This course cannot be entered at mid-term.

-Prerequisites: Theatre I, audition and tea
+Prerequisites: Theatre I, audition and teacher approval

 Technical Theatre I (TH1TECH)

 Course #: 02241 Credits: 1

 PEIMS: 03250500 Grades: 10-12

 Technical Theatre II (TH2TECH)

 Course #: 02341 Credits: 1

 PEIMS: 03250600 Grades: 11-12

 Technical Theatre III (TH3TECH)

 Course #: 02441 Credits: 1

 PEIMS: 03251100 Grades: 12

-This course combines theories of design and stage-craft techniques with construction and operation of the various elements of technical theatre.
-This course cannot be entered at mid-term.
+This course combines theories of design an techniques with construction and operatio elements of technical theatre.
+This course mid-term. n of the various

 Prerequisites: Teacher approval

-Theatre Production I (TH1PROD) Course #: 02381 Credits: 1 PEIMS #: 03250700 Grades: 9-12 Theatre Production II (TH2PROD) Credits: 1 Course #: 02383 PEIMS #: 03250800 Grades: 10-12 Theatre Production III (TH3PROD) Course #: 02385 Credits: 1 PEIMS #: 03250900 Grades: 11-12 Theatre Production IV (TH4PROD) Credits: 1 Course #: 02387 PEIMS #: 03251000 Grade: 12 Students will develop and practice acting concepts, skills, and many technical phases of theatre production.
-Students will also be provided opportunities to grow aesthetically through participation and observation of theatre events.
+Theatre Production I (TH1PROD)

+Course #: 02381 Credits: 1

+PEIMS #: 03250700 Grades: 9-12

+Theatre Production II (TH2PROD)

+Course #: 02383 Credits: 1

+PEIMS #: 03250800 Grades: 10-12

+Theatre Production III (TH3PROD)

+Course #: 02385 Credits: 1

+PEIMS #: 03250900 Grades: 11-12

+Theatre Production IV (TH4PROD)

+Course #: 02387 Credits: 1

+PEIMS #: 03251000 Grade: 12

+Students will develop and practice acting a concepts, skills, and

+many technical phases of theatre producti

+be provided opportunities to grow aestheti , ,

+participation and observation of theatre ev vents.

+Prerequisites: Audition and teacher ap proval